Skip to content

 • Only includes 100 toll-free minutes per month on the base plan

-• Unlimited call recording storage requires upgrade
+• Unlimited call recording storage requires an upgrade

 • You can only send 25 texts per user per month on the Core plan.
 And since the platform only stores 5,000 texts per user, past messages with customers may disappear over time.